rbessin/rbessin/README.md

 High School Student & Web Developer
 -----------------------------------

 Hey, I'm currently a senior in high school.
-I started coding in september of 2021 by taking a python class offered by my high school.
+I started coding in september of 2021 by taking a python class.
 After that class I figured I had found something that I was genuinely interested and passionate about and so my journey began.
 I created a few 2D Unity Games with C# and then started Web Development and have pursued both simultaneously creating a variety of projects.
-I plan on taking a CS degree after high school.
-I aspire to become a Software Engineer later on.
-And I hope to use these skills to make the world a better place if Chat GPT doesn't take over by then...
+I plan on taking a CS degree after high school and I aspire to become a Software Engineer later on.
+I hope to use these skills to make the world a better place if Chat GPT doesn't take over by then...

 💫 About Me:
 -----------------------------------